 By contrast, the old reading test, requires less reading in the first place.
 It apparently allows students to work on questions on their own, since they are told to give a biographical sketch of the author of the poem, Columbus, and to locate geographical places mentioned in the poem.
 Such a thing would not be permitted in a modern test.

 Subjects tested in eighth grade have changed, too.
-The Michigan Department of Education tests mathematics and reading every year, and science and social studies on alternate years.
+In 2018-19, the Michigan Department of Education tests mathematics and language arts every year 3-8, and science and social studies in grades 5, 8, and 11.
 Unlike in former times, an emphasis is placed on extracting information from graphs, interpreting text, identifying supporting evidence for conclusions, and applying concepts to new situations.
 Older tests value content and memorization: the directive to write from memory a stanza of the poem Columbus reminds us of this fact.

 The 1919 test administered to eighth graders in Michigan examined far more areas than modern tests do.
 Sections of the test included agriculture, arithmetic, mental arithmetic, civil government (county, state, and local), geography (world and national), grammar, orthography (word usage), spelling, penmanship, physiology (mostly health and the human body), and history (national).
 To be fair, modern reading tests do not neglect grammar, orthography, or spelling, though less emphasis may be placed on any of these areas.
 Also, a section of the present MDE assessment includes a writing sample to be graded on elements of style, grammar, spelling, and composition.